betheden/hebrew-grammar/content/number_singular.rst

 Summary
 -------

-The singular form refers to a single item, or a collection of the same kind of item.
+The singular form of a term refers to a single item, or a collection of items all of the same kind.

 Article
 -------